 Luckily for homeowners and business owners alike, heat stress is fairly quick to identify.
-In the very early stages of heat stress on you lawn, you can test wheather your lawn could benefit from a proper watering session by conducting he “footprint” test.
+In the very early stages of heat stress on your lawn, you can test whether your lawn could benefit from a proper watering session by conducting the “footprint” test.
 The “footprint” test is an easy test you can conduct yourself to determine if your grass needs to be watered.
 To start, test your lawn by simply walking on it.
-If the grass bounces back then your grass has proper hydration.
+If the grass bounces back, then your grass has proper hydration.
 If your footprints stay in the grass then your lawn could benefit from a good watering.

-As the heat starts to put stress your lawn you may notice full brown blades of grass or grass with brown tips.
-They may have begun to curl and this can turn into brown patches which can have a severe impact on your lawn.
-Often times the start of this is due to inpropper watering to keep you lawn healthy.
+As the heat starts to put stress on your lawn you may notice full brown blades of grass or grass with brown tips.
+They may have begun to curl.
+This can turn into brown patches which can have a severe impact on your lawn.
+Often this is due to improper watering to keep your lawn healthy.
 Other signs and symptoms of heat stress include the following:

-- Compacted lawns make it hard for moisture to reach the root and would greatly benefit from lawn areation.
-To check you lawn, you can take a knife or screwdriver and stab it into the lawn.
+- Compacted lawns make it hard for moisture to reach the root and would greatly benefit from aeration.
+To check your lawn, you can take a knife or screwdriver and stab it into the lawn.
 If it does not go in smoothly, this is a sign that your lawn is stressed.

-- Lawns that are suffering from a grub infestationcan be lifted almost like a carpet.
-This is due to the insect larvae eating the grass’ roots.
-A healthy lawn can support more grubs per square foot which is why a heat stressed lawn shows signs even faster.
+- Lawns that are suffering from an infestation can be lifted almost like a carpet.
+This is due to the insect larvae eating the grass’s roots.
+A healthy lawn can support more grubs per square foot which is why a heat-stressed lawn shows signs even faster.

 - A lawn that has become brown can also potentially be the result of Chinch bugs or other similar insects.
-Clinch bugs work by sucking the moisture directly from the blades of grass.
+Chinch bugs work by sucking the moisture directly from the blades of grass.

 TREATING HEAT STRESS